aleksei-berezkin/typique/README.md

 ### 3. Write some styles

 Name your constants `...Class` and `...Var` to instruct Typique to suggest completion items in the constant initializers.
-Names and formats are [configurable](./docs/ComposingClassNames.md).
+Constants names are [configurable](./docs/ComposingClassNames.md).

 ```ts
 import type { Css, Var } from 'typique'